ukduw/hybrid-tradebot-py/README.md

 ---
 Currently uses CLI for user config inputs.
 Ideally, GUI would have real-time candlestick charting, where users could simply click the chart to set entry and exit targets per stock.

+Also uses raw HTTP requests over Alpaca's Python SDK because I've encountered examples of obsolete code that no longer work with an updated library or API.
+This way, there are minimal dependencies; I want this to work long-term and give more control over debugging.